theparappanon/theparappanon/README.md

-I code shit and laze around.
-Most of my current work is actually on GitLab, I only have this account for shit that requires GitHub and such, although I might go back on here in the future.
+Hello, and you can call me Nue or the PaRappanon.

+I'm an open source enthusiast and while most of my work is now on GitLab or the parappa.party Gitea, I'm still on here in case I need to collaborate with GitHub projects or something.
+I don't know, but aside from that I also like the original Playstation, PaRappa and Ape Escape.